sherwinvishesh/DevilsAccountant/README.md

 #### c.
 Machine Learning Algorithms:
 - Objective: Machine learning algorithms will be employed to analyze user responses and generate tailored scholarship recommendations.
-- Algorithmic Design: DevilsAccountant will implement a recommendation engine that takes into account various factors such as GPA, financial need, and field of study.
+- Algorithmic Design: Devil's Accountant will implement a recommendation engine that takes into account various factors such as GPA, financial need, and field of study.
 The algorithm will learn from historical data, continuously improving its ability to match users with the most fitting scholarship opportunities.

 #### d.
 Contextual Analysis and Recommendation Generation:
 - Objective: The chatbot will leverage machine learning to perform a contextual analysis of user responses and generate personalized scholarship recommendations.